QualityFlightSimulations/Vintage-Flight-Simulations/README.md

 that the author is not responsible for any potential harm they might cause either to you, other people, your hardware or software.
 --------------------------------
+This Aircraft contains Modified Files from Felis Leopard's 767-300.